 For now, it appears that the Court will continue to only operate virtually for the rest of July.
 Whether it will be willing to hear major pending Constitution Bench cases over video-conference, remains to be seen.

-On Friday, 10 July, the Supreme Court issued a new circular: 'henceforth the interaction of Party-in-Person with Registrar...may also be done through Video Conferencing'.
+On Friday July 10th, the Supreme Court issued a new circular: ‘henceforth the interaction of Party-in-Person with Registrar…may also be done through Video Conferencing’.
 With COVID on the rise in New Delhi, the Court is keen to prevent any unnecessary physical contact between people.
-This new circular aims to ensure that parties appearing for themself (a 'party-in-person') do not have to physically attend hearings before the Office of the Registrar.
+This new circular aims to ensure that parties appearing for themselves (a ‘party-in-person’) do not have to physically attend hearings before the Office of the Registrar.

 Beyond the issue of physical hearings, the case has important implications for the livelihood of advocates.
 Today, the Chief Justice’s Bench took suo motu cognisance of the fact that due to COVID-19 restrictions, many advocates are finding themselves without sources of income.
 It issued notice to all recognised Supreme Court and High Court advocates associations, such as the Supreme Court Bar Association (SCBA).

 Bobde CJI stated that he wanted to explore amending rules, such as those of the SCBA, that mandate that advocates cannot seek alternate means of employment.
 Further, he expressed the need to explore whether funds or loans could be made available to low-income advocates.
 He asked why bar councils had yet to create relief funds for advocates who are in financial distress.

 The Bench listed the case two weeks from now.
 It also tagged a Public Interest Litigation (PIL) by the Bar Council of India, which is praying for 3 lakh loans to be made available to lawyers that are financial distress.